Link Byfield: Columnist and writer

 Byfield was editor and publisher for the now defunct Alberta Report magazine for eighteen years.

 One of six siblings born to Ted, a conservative columnist, and Virginia Byfield, Link became a columnist for the Calgary Sun and occasionally was published in the Calgary Herald, National Post, Globe and Mail and Winnipeg Free Press.

 Lobbyist

 Byfield founded the Citizens Centre for Freedom and Democracy, a lobby group dedicated to "advocating responsible government."

 Senator in waiting

 Byfield was the first to declare his candidacy for the 2004 Alberta Senate nominee election on September 27, 2004.
 He decided to remain independent of the other parties, and was one of two independent senator-in-waiting candidates (the other being Tom Sindlinger).
 He was elected to the 4th and final spot in the block vote with 236,382 votes.
-He is the first independent senator-in-waiting, and the first independent elected in an Alberta election since Raymond Speaker and Walt Buck in 1982.
+He was the first independent senator-in-waiting, and the first independent elected in an Alberta election since Raymond Speaker and Walt Buck in 1982.
 In 2005, Byfield received the Alberta Centennial Medal.